PufferFinance/website-docs/docs/intro.md

 The protocol is driven by **Stakers** and **Node Operators** (NoOps):

-- **NoOps** can join _any_ Puffer [module](/protocol/puffer-modules) by locking [Validator Tickets](/protocol/validator-tickets) and 1 ETH as collateral.
+- **NoOps** can join _any_ Puffer [module](/protocol/puffer-modules) by locking [Validator Tickets](/protocol/validator-tickets) and 2 ETH as collateral.
 In exchange, they get to operate a 32 ETH validator and keep 100% of their PoS rewards until they run out of VTs.
-NoOps can boost their rewards by joining [restaking](/reference/glossary#Restaking) modules and delegating the validator's ETH to a [restaking operator](/protocol/puffer-modules#restaking-operators) in exchange for restaking rewards commission.
+NoOps can boost their rewards by joining [restaking](/reference/glossary#restaking) modules and delegating the validator's ETH to a [restaking operator](/protocol/puffer-modules#restaking-operators) in exchange for restaking rewards commission.

 - **Stakers** can deposit any amount of ETH to help fund the protocol's 32 ETH NoOp-controlled validators.
 In exchange, they receive the pufETH [native Liquid Restaking Token](/protocol/nlrt#what-is-an-lst) (nLRT) which grows in value as the protocol mints validator tickets and receives restaking rewards.

 ### Why be a NoOp? 🤖

-Anyone with less than 2 ETH can run their own validator to earn sustainable PoS rewards while helping to decentralize Ethereum.
+Anyone with 2 ETH can run their own validator to earn sustainable PoS rewards while helping to decentralize Ethereum.
 NoOps can get restaking exposure for additional rewards without requiring the 32 ETH to become a native restaker, allowing them to earn several times more than they could as a solo validator.

 :::tip
 Puffer has the best capital efficiency for a permissionless liquid staking protocol and this extends to restaking.